Lamden/lamden-java/README.md

 ## Interacting with the blockchain

-First you need to defined, with which network you want to interact Therefore you need create a `Network` instance first.
+First you need to defined, which network you want to interact to.
+Therefore you need create a `Network` instance first.
 Actually there are two predefined network classes with the current active masternodes defined: `MainNet` and `TestNet`